Lin-Group-at-UMass/Seq2Seq-IR/README.md

 ```
 or via FigShare at: [10.6084/m9.figshare.28795676](https://doi.org/10.6084/m9.figshare.28795676)

-then save the model weights to the data directory
+then save the model weights to the checkpoints directory
 ```bash
 cd Spectrum2Structure/
 mkdir checkpoints